Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 As in the videos below, the fastest and most efficient way of finding your parasitic draw is to use a multimeter.
 Even the most inexperienced diagnostician can do this test in minutes to find out if you have a draw.
-Just make sure the vehicle is off, the car's negative battery terminal is disconnected, and the car doors are shut and other accessories turned off.
+Just make sure the vehicle is off, the car's negative battery terminal is disconnected, the car doors are shut and other accessories are turned off.
 Set your multimeter to 10 amps DC, touch the positive lead to your disconnected negative battery cable, and touch the ground lead to your negative battery post.
 If your meter shows anything above 50 milliamps, you have a parasitic draw.
 Watch the first video below to find out how to identify the fuse or relay that is eating away your battery, plus some possible quick fixes.

 Method 2: Use a Fuse Checker